savedra1/clipse/README.md

 </p>

-You can also easily specifiy source config like custom paths and max history limit in the apps `config.json` file.
+You can also easily specify source config like custom paths and max history limit in the apps `config.json` file.
 For more information see [Configuration](#configuration) section.

 ### 2. Usability ✨